-Solar photovoltaic panels produce energy only while the Sun shines, but lighting is required mainly during night.
-So, the solar energy needs to be stored, which is now generally done through lithium-ion batteries.
+Solar photovoltaic panels produce energy only while the Sun shines, but lighting is required mainly during the night.
+So, solar energy must be stored, which is generally done through lithium-ion batteries.

-The lithium-ion batteries have some limitations.
-For one, cost of lithium-ion batteries is increasing year after year, so these are suitable for high-priced mobile items like vehicles and smartphones only.
-For stationary applications we need to find alternatives.
+First, the cost of lithium-ion batteries is increasing year after year, so these are suitable for high-priced mobile items like vehicles and smartphones only.
+For stationary applications, we need to find alternatives.

 Second, lithium-ion batteries can handle a few thousand charge/discharge cycles only.
 This means the batteries need to be replaced after about five years of use.